mcsiple/shinyoverview/README.md

 # Introduction to Shiny

-Scripts for a presentation on Shiny and its utility, originally written for the Fay lab at UMassD.
+Scripts for a presentation on Shiny and its utility.
+The presentation and material were originally written for the Fay lab at UMassD and have since been adapted.

 ***